Merlin in comics: Other characters named Merlin

+Impostor Merlin

 This being was apparently 10,000 years old, and apparently was a savage that came to possess some portion of the same Bloodgem that Ulysses Bloodstone would later possess, which gave him immortality and eternal youth.
-He later came to Britain during the time of Camelot, and impersonated the real Merlin while he was away.
-The Eternal Sersi exposed the impostor, and the real Merlin placed him in suspended animation.

-The false Merlin was revived in modern times after his coffin was found, attacked Washington, D.C., and fought Thor.
-Thor imprisoned him back inside the coffin he was found in after pretending to be a powerful shapeshifter and ordering Merlin to go back into suspended animation.
-He later took the name Warlock, and fought the X-Men.
-He later fought the Beast, the Hulk, and the Iceman under the name Maha Yogi.
-During his encounter with the Hulk, his fragment of the Bloodgem was destroyed and he rapidly aged into helplessness.

-He claimed to be a mutant, later retconned as having been altered by aliens and had the ability to control the minds of others, create illusions, project force bolts, levitate objects, teleport himself, create force fields and alter his own appearance.
+The false Merlin was revived in modern times after his coffin was found.
+Merlin claims to be a mutant and had the ability to control the minds of others, create illusions, project force bolts, levitate objects, teleport himself, create force fields, and alter his own appearance.

+Dire Wraith version

 Another being posing as Merlin was sent by Immortus to fight the Avengers.
-This being was revealed to be a shapechanging Dire Wraith with absolutely no connection to the real Merlin.
+This being was revealed to be a Dire Wraith with no connection to the real Merlin.

+Merlyn

-The being Merlyn also claims to be the real Merlin and appears to be a gestalt of the various other Merlins within the Marvel Multiverse.
+The being Merlyn also claims to be the real Merlin and appears to be a gestalt of the various other Merlins within the Marvel Comics multiverse.

+Perter Hunter

 Peter Hunter, the British costumed champion known as Albion, a member of the Knights of Pendragon, is alleged to be the current reincarnation of Merlin.